Aridoge13/Evo-Genomics/Readme.md

 7. ✅ Corrected by replacing .fastq inputs with proper .txt file listing evidence.

-8. ✅ Quality Control and Filtering of Genome.
+8. ✅ Quality Control and Filtering of files obtained from EviAnn annotation.

 9. ✅ Re-ran pipeline with improved input handling (pending eggNOG).